Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

+With these propositions we have the information needed to prove a version of Theorem~\ref{thmLinearMasses} for the Weyl masses.
+We could in principle use Theorem~\ref{thmMichel} to identify the Weyl masses as integrals of the $1$-forms $\bU_{C_{\mu_p}}$ for the relevant linear combinations $C_{\mu_p} = \mu_p C_1 + (1-\mu_p) C_2$.
+The result is however that $\bU_{C_{\mu_p}}$ is a large and rather uninformative collection of terms.
+We therefore leave out the formulation of this result.

-The proof of the propositions requires us to make sure that the formal adjoints of the linearization at $b$ of the chosen operators $C_1$ and $C_2$ are different when evaluated at the highest weight elements of the relevant representations.
+The proofs of these propositions require us to make sure that the formal adjoints of the linearization at $b$ of the chosen operators $C_1$ and $C_2$ are different when evaluated at the highest weight elements of the relevant representations.